florianbogner/hingo/README.md

 2. Cycle through randomly selected heuristics and discuss whether they could be interesting for your product.
 3. Bookmark interesting heuristics with the "↓" button.
 4. Generate a PDF of your selection with the download button.
-5. The PDF provides lots of space to scribble and explore how you could implement the heuristic.
+5. Use the space underneath each heuristic in the PDF to scribble and explore how you could implement it.
+This is most effective if each team member starts on their own and shares the results with the group afterwards.